• About

 Cast iron plant flower

-As I was working to remove some hellebores, ferns, hydrangeas, and cast iron plants from the shade garden, I came across an interesting discovery.
+As I was working to remove some hellebores, ferns, hydrangeas, and cast iron plants from my shade garden, I made an interesting discovery at the base of the cast iron plants, hidden under the leaves – a cluster of cast iron plant flowers!

-My first thought was ‘it’s the plant from The Little Shop of Horrors!’
+When I dug up the base of the cast iron plant and saw the flower, my first thought was, ‘It’s the plant from The Little Shop of Horrors!’
 You know, the alien creature that insists on being fed fresh blood?
-Well, this organism looked like it had the sharp zig-zagged teeth, and it looked like it was made of something very unplant-like.
+Well, this organism looked like it had sharp zig-zagged teeth and was made of plastic or foam.

 The unusual growths that I uncovered from the leaves were flowers of the cast iron plant (Aspidistra elatior).
 They are quite unusual.